 - Angular can be used within the MVC pattern and an MVVM (Model-View-View-Model) approach.
 It separates business logic from data display.

-- Angular provides basic structure and best practices, so a development team can concentrate on building the entire Web app.
+- Angular provides basic structure and best practices.
+This means that the development team can concentrate on building the entire Web app.

 Angular vs. React: let’s compare

 The cost of building a Web app based on an unproven technology is high.
 Every new technology needs a thorough, in-depth evaluation before developers start using it for commercial projects.

 When evaluating any new technology, developers study the following parameters:

 Learning time, skill, and experience